STScI-MIRI/whippot/README.md

 Positions` button to get the IDL coordinates of the sources in your scene.
 If you have a TA target that is different from your final science target, WHIPPOT will also give you the coordinates of the sources in the TA image (if there are 2 TA images, then only the final one).
-Plot the scenes with `Plot scene`.
+Plot the scenes with `Plot scenes`.
 Note that if you change any parameters, you must re-run `Compute Positions` before the plots will update.